The Little Book of Food Waste

 When reviewing your results, consider whether or not it resonates with you.
 This quiz is not a perfect science, and you may align with a different eating type.

-Keep a Trash Diary
+Trash Diary

 For one week, take a picture of any food you throw away — whether you are scraping food off a plate or throwing away old leftovers.
 Look for trends and ask questions.